What is journalistic writing?

 Once the children were fully aware of the features of a newspaper article, they would move onto gathering information to write their own.

-- The teacher might choose an event for the whole class to write about, or they may allow the children to choose their own topic.
+- The teacher might choose an event for the whole class to write about, or they might allow the children to choose their own topic.

 - The children would be encouraged to start by researching and making notes, so if they were writing a report on the school summer fair they might be asked to use a notepad to make notes on what they could see.